brotkrueml/typo3-gotobackend/Documentation/Introduction/Index.rst

 Credits
 =======

-Special thanks go to the maintainers of the `Frontend editing extension (feedit)
-<https://extensions.typo3.org/extension/feedit>`_ where this function was taken
+Special thanks go to the maintainers of the `Frontend editing extension (feedit)`_ where this function was taken from.

-from.
+.. _Frontend editing extension (feedit): https://extensions.typo3.org/extension/feedit